 Individual Examination Requirements

-38. Students who are unable to take examinations due to special circumstances such as temporary injuries/short term ill health are usually expected to resit in August.
+40. Students who are unable to take examinations due to special circumstances such as temporary injuries/short term ill health are usually expected to resit in August.
 Other arrangements will only be allowed in exceptional circumstances, subject to the provision of appropriate medical evidence.
 Where requests are received five term time weeks before the student’s examination the University will endeavour to make adjustments subject to the nature of the request and the practical considerations of implementation.
 Adjustments must be both reasonable and practical to implement within the time available.
 It will not normally be possible for the University to implement requests received fewer than seven working days before the examination.
-Students who have obtained medical evidence must make an appointment to meet with a Nurse at the Student Wellness Centre.
-On the basis of the evidence submitted and mindful of the practicality of the adjustment requested the Nurse will make a recommendation to the Superintendent of Examinations.
+For further guidance please e-mail email@example.com.

-39. Past examination papers are available here.
+41. Past examination papers are available at: https://www.aber.ac.uk/en/past-papers/ .
 These should give students an idea of the type of question set in the past.
 Students are advised not to attempt to ‘question spot’.
 Students need to be prepared for any question asked and are unlikely to be able to identify the particular questions they will face.
-For further advice on what the examiners are looking students should ask their tutors.
 Many departments run special examination seminars to address student concerns and clarify departmental requirements.
 Please attend them where they are offered.

 SOURCES OF INFORMATION ABOUT EXAMINATIONS AND ASSESSMENT

-- Academic Quality and Records Office – deals with Exclusions, Appeals, Unfair Practice and central University requirements.
+Academic Registry – deals with Exclusions, Appeals, Unfair Practice and central University requirements.